FAQs

 Do you take insurance?

-Yes!
-We do!
-We accept a wide range of plans from many different insurance providers, including Aetna, Wellfirst, Medicare, Blue Cross Blue Shield, United Healthcare, and more.
+Yes, we believe that therapy should be affordable and that you should be able to access your insurance We accept a wide range of plans from many different insurance providers, including Aetna, Medica, Medicare, Mercy, United Healthcare, and more.
 We know that navigating insurance is complicated, and we’ll help you verify your benefits before you see you therapist.
+Check out our Insurance & Fees for more information about who we are in-network with and what our Out of Pocket rates are.

 What if you don’t take my insurance plan?
 Or what if I don’t want to use insurance?
 Can I still see a therapist?